-During the funded action, members of the industry consortium plan to contribute scientifically relevant activities for generating data / collecting samples in prospective activities that are part of broader industry clinical studies.
-The relevant activities will be included in the project's Description of the Action and are necessary for achieving its objectives.
-The introduction of the data constitutes an in-kind contribution which entails access rights to these project results in line with IMI2 JU intellectual property (IP) rules.
+During the funded action, members of the industry consortium plan to contribute scientifically relevant activities for generating data / collecting samples in prospective activities that are part of broader clinical studies independent from, but carried out in connection with the action and necessary for achieving its objectives.
+The generation of the data constitutes an in-kind contribution which entails access rights to these project results in line with IMI2 JU intellectual property (IP) rules.
 The estimated in kind contribution for the prospective activities to generate these data and samples is EUR 9 880 000.